 Terry Anderson 1936 - 2019

-It is with deep regret that Chads Theatre announce the death of our friend and member Terry Anderson who had been a member for sixty years.
+It is with deep regret that Chads Theatre announce the death of our friend and member Terry Anderson who had been a member for years.

 Terry was born on the 2nd of July 1936 to Alec and Nora.
 He was their second child following his older brother Howard.

 He attended Cheadle Hulme School from 1947 to 1952.
 He was a popular pupil and keen on sport, playing lacrosse and rugby.
 He was also keen on football and developed a lifelong attachment to Manchester United

 On leaving school he went to work at Martins bank in Manchester and he stayed in banking for the rest of his working life.
 When he was 18 he was called up for National Service and joined the RAF.
 After basic training, he was stationed at RAF Whitby in North Yorkshire employed in the radar/lookout station keeping a watch for enemy aircraft.
 In his two years of service he never saw an enemy aircraft (or even flew in a plane).
 He did however become very good at playing cards!